naman-unthinkable/webhook-test/README.md

     salary:String
 }));

-	Including Body Parser to parse all the data from http requests to JSON format , also some of the form data is sent through urlencoded service, hence we use body-parser to parse both types of data in JSON format.
+▪	Include Body Parser to parse all the data from http requests into JSON format.
+Some of the form data is sent through urlencoded service, so we can use body-parser to parse both types of data in JSON format.

 app.use(bodyParser.urlencoded({extended:true}));
 app.use(bodyParser.json());
 app.use(express.static(__dirname + '/client'));

-	CREATING RESTFUL APIs
+▪	CREATING RESTFUL APIs
-In the same file we create our Restful APIs, before we start to write, we need to define the endpoint (or data) we want to expose
+In the same file where we created our Restful APIs, we will need to define the endpoint (or data) that we want to expose.

-For example endpoints such as:
+For example:

-/api/contacts (It will expose the details of all employees) Method	Description
+/api/contacts (It will expose the details of all employees)

+Method	Description
 GET	Find all contacts
 POST	Create a new contact

-Format for writing such APIs is:
+Format for writing these type of APIs is:
 1.	app.get(“/api/contacts” function (req, res){
          })

 2.	app.post(“/api/contacts” function (req, res){
           })

-/api/contacts/:id (It will expose the detail of specific employee with the given id) Method	Description
+/api/contacts/:id (It will expose the details of a specific employee with the id)

+Method	Description
 GET	Find a single contact by ID
 PUT	Update entire contact document